Sunday, July 19, 2020

 Grade: A-

 While there were tons of overlapping, nobody seems to be complaining about it.
 It's well organized and have some one shots and minor characters like Sniffles on here too.
 Eventually as more cartoons got restored it would slightly become larger than Boomerang's package.
-This package's downside could be it has the most Larry Doyal cartoons on it (all of them), but they're shoved way in the back.
+This package's downside could be it has the most Larry Doyle cartoons on it (all of them), but they're shoved way in the back.
 Also, some of the opening titles looked recreated authentically as if they were all going to be shown in 16:9, but thankfully not the case.
 Some of the title cards look fine while others look horrible.
 Still, every cartoon looks pristine.
 This issue remained consistent with the rest of the new restoration debuts on other packages.
 The other downside is the timing of its coming.
 You see, among many things surrounding the year 2020 was the fight for social justice.
 Around the same time HBO Max launched, a horrifying incident happened: Minnesota Police Officer Derek Chauvin took down African American civilian George Floyd to the ground, handcuffed him, and intentionally put his knee on Floyd's neck.
 Despite pleas and begging from by-standards, Chauvin continued holding Floyd down on his neck for nearly 9-10 minutes killing him.
 With video evidence coming out immediately thanks to witnesses watching, mass Black Lives Matter protests began happening across the nation and a new social justice movement began.
 Being the newest investment for WarnerMedia, HBO Max had to go, for a lack of a better term, woke.
 Any episode containing racial jokes were gone, and certainly that meant some Looney Tunes could not pass this test for even the slightest of issues including racial, ethnic, gender, and drug and alcohol use.
+Even the stupidest reasons include Daffy Doodles for the phrase "Don't send me up the river, don't send me to Sing Sing", which is now considered alt right talking points for (allegedly) falsely arresting black people in New York where Sing Sing Prison is located nearby.
 This also applied to South Park, The Boondocks, and Aqua Teen Hunger Force retiring episodes due to this movement.
 Gone With the Wind and Blazing Saddles were taken down then brought back with a disclaimer through TCM.
 This caused a limit of what could be played on HBO Max, but there were a few times something slipped the cracks.
 Still, this was an amazing step in the right direction as we got to see new restorations and helped supplement along side new Looney Tunes projects such as Looney Tunes Cartoons and Space Jam a New Legacy.

 TV Shows: none